 For this trip, I used my packing cubes in a slightly different way to normal.

 Normally I would have my trousers, skirts and dresses in one, and all my tops in the other.
-However, for long term train travel, I found it easier to make a little pack for each day.
+However, for longer train travel, I found it easier to make a little pack for each day.

 Fold each top with a clean change of underwear and socks together.
 Each day you can just grab the next little bundle and you are ready for the day.